-How you could do this investigation better?

-CONCLUSION (What you learnt):

-Write a sentence where you give a conclusion about what you learnt from this investigation.
-See if you can identify what types of Soil A and B were.
+this experiment.
+Remember to label the axes of your graph and give it a heading.
+How could you do this investigation better?
+CONCLUSION (What you learnt): Write a sentence where you give a conclusion about what you learnt from this investigation.
+See if you can identify what types of soil A and B were.